How old do you have to be in order to take part in Adult Classes?

 Which level is best for me?

-- Beginners classes are for complete beginners or those returning to dance after a break.
+• Introduction classes are for complete beginners or those with limited dance experience.
 Our teachers will take the time to cover the essential basics of the technique and build confidence over a number of sessions.
 If you have never done any dance before, we recommend joining at the start of a term for Block 1.
 This will give you the best possible experience of taking part in the sessions.

 Can you let me know about accessibility?

 The Laban Building is fully accessible; all classes are in principle open to people with disabilities.
-If you have any special requirements it is helpful if you discuss them with us beforehand.
+If you have any special requirements, including medical or access needs, it is helpful if you discuss them with us beforehand, or let us know in our online form when booking your place.
 Please contact us on 020 8305 9414 or at adults@trinitylaban.ac.uk.

 What should I wear?